nshoura/crawler/README.md

 # crawler

-Demonstrates how to recursively crawl and collect data from the web.
+Demonstrates how to crawl and collect data from the web.

-Visite the app website: video-crawler.herokuapp.com to test the app.
+Visite the app website: video-crawler.herokuapp.com to test it.

-The crawled videos can be managed from the admin site video-crawler.herokuapp.com/admin (username:admin password:admin)
+Login using the username:admin and password:admin to use the administration site and find all the crawled data.